sendicott/lowesproject/README.md

 Welcome to the code for my Lowe's project: where I recreated a list of washers with prices and descriptions.
-See the link at the above of my project page to see project in action in your browser.
+Click the link at the top of this page to see the project in action in your browser.